Aldrich Ames: Arrest

-In court, Ames admitted that he had compromised "virtually all Soviet agents of the CIA and other American and foreign services known to me" and had provided the USSR and Russia with a "huge quantity of information on United States foreign, defense and security policies".
+In court, Ames confessed that he had compromised "virtually all Soviet agents of the CIA and other American and foreign services known to me" and had provided the USSR and Russia with a "huge quantity of information on United States foreign, defense and security policies".
 It is estimated that information Ames provided to the Soviets led to the compromise of at least 100 American intelligence operations and the execution of at least ten sources.
-Ames' betrayal of CIA methods also allowed the KGB to use "controlled agents" to feed the U.S. both genuine intelligence and disinformation from 1986 to 1993.
+Ames's betrayal of CIA methods also allowed the KGB to use "controlled agents" to feed the U.S. both genuine intelligence and disinformation from 1986 to 1993.
 Some of this "feed material" was incorporated into CIA intelligence reports, several of which even reached three U.S. presidents.

-Ames said he was not afraid of being caught by the FBI or CIA but was afraid of Soviet defectors, saying, "Virtually every American who has been jailed in connection with espionage has been fingered by a Soviet source".
+Ames admitted he was unprepared for getting arrested by the FBI but was afraid of Soviet defectors, saying, "Virtually every American who has been jailed in connection with espionage has been fingered by a Soviet source".
 Additionally, when asked about the polygraph tests, Ames said, "There's no special magic.
 Confidence is what does it.
 Confidence and a friendly relationship with the examiner.
 Rapport, where you smile and you make him think that you like him.
 Making the examiner believe that the exam has no importance to you seals the deal."

-Post-sentence
+Sentence and death

-Ames is incarcerated by the Federal Bureau of Prisons as prisoner #40087-083, serving his life sentence in the medium-security Federal Correctional Institution (FCI) in Terre Haute, Indiana, and at the Federal Correctional Institution (FCI) in Cumberland, Maryland.
+Ames was incarcerated by the Federal Bureau of Prisons as prisoner #40087-083 and served his life sentence at the maximum-security United States Penitentiary, Allenwood, in White Deer, Pennsylvania, at the medium-security Federal Correctional Institution (FCI) in Terre Haute, Indiana, and at the Federal Correctional Institution (FCI) near Cumberland, Maryland.

 The CIA was criticized for not focusing on Ames sooner, given the obvious increase in his standard of living.
-There was a "huge uproar" in Congress when CIA Director James Woolsey decided that no one in the agency would be dismissed or demoted in relation to Ames' espionage.
+There was a "huge uproar" in Congress when CIA Director James Woolsey decided that no one in the agency would be dismissed or demoted in relation to Ames's espionage.
 "Some have clamored for heads to roll in order that we could say that heads have rolled," Woolsey declared.
 "Sorry, that's not my way."
 Woolsey later resigned under pressure.

-Ames' attorney, Plato Cacheris, threatened to litigate the legality of the FBI's searches and seizures in Ames' home and office without conventional search warrants, although Ames' guilty plea made the threat moot.
+Ames's attorney, Plato Cacheris, threatened to litigate the legality of the FBI's searches and seizures in Ames's home and office without conventional search warrants, although Ames's guilty plea made the threat moot.
 Congress then passed a new law that granted specific power to the Foreign Intelligence Surveillance Court to authorize such searches.
-Ames was ineligible for a death sentence due to the uproar about the execution of Julius and Ethel Rosenberg, who were convicted of carrying out espionage for the Soviet Union and were executed at Sing Sing in Ossining, New York, in June 1953.
-Following Ames' espionage, however, Congress reinstated the death penalty for foreign espionage.
+Ames was ineligible for the death penalty since his acts of espionage all took place before the 1994 Federal Death Penalty Act, which fully reinstated capital punishment on the federal level.

+On January 5, 2026, Ames died at the Federal Correctional Institution, Cumberland, at the age of 84.
+His death was reported in a federal prisoner database and confirmed by a government spokesperson, who also informed the press of where he had died.